 The birth of widescreen

 Although a number of widescreen formats had been experimented with during the early days of cinema, the vast majority of films were shot in the standard 35mm “Academy” aspect ratio of 1.37:1 until the early 1950s.
-It was then that, to counter the decline in cinema audiences caused by the rise in popularity of television, film studios moved to making films in widescreen aspect ratios.
+It was then that, to counter the decline in cinema audiences caused by the rise in popularity of television, film studios moved to make films in widescreen aspect ratios.

 Some of the techniques used to achieve a wider aspect ratio simply involved masking the top and bottom of the 35mm film frame.
-However a cropped image produced in this way wastes a large proportion of each frame’s area, reducing resolution and increasing grain when it is projected.
+However, a cropped image produced in this way wastes a large proportion of each frame’s area, reducing resolution and increasing grain when it is projected.

 Anamorphic lenses were developed to utilize the entire 35mm film frame, compressing the image horizontally by a factor of 2, while using the full height of the frame.
 When the finished film was screened at a cinema, the projector lens correspondingly unsqueezed the image back to its correct proportions.
 In this way, the classic 2.39:1 widescreen film aspect ratio could be obtained from film frames with an aspect ratio of 1.37:1.